ricomariani/CG-SQL-author/CQL_Guide/generated/guide.md

 Array access is just like the open ended property form with two differences:
   * the type of the index can be anything you want it to be, not just text
-  * there can be as many indicies as you like
+  * there can be as many indices as you like

 For instance: